lubuntu-team/manual/source/2/2.4/2.4.10/Kvantum-Manager.rst

 .. image:: misc-subtab.png

+To group labels above frame check the :guilabel:`Group-box label above frame` checkbox.
+To fill rectangles when you highlight something check the :guilabel:`Fill rubber band rectangles` checkbox.

 To save your changes to your theme press the :guilabel:`Save` button.
 To change back to how your application themes were before press the :guilabel:`Restore` button.

 To choose to launch a particular application in a certain theme use the :guilabel:`Application Themes` tab.
 To choose which theme to launch a particular application in select the theme under :guilabel:`Installed Theme`.
 Then list which applications you want the theme to be in in the :guilabel:`Application(s)` field.
 To clear what applications you have in a list press the :guilabel:`Remove List` button.
 To save your current list of applications to be launched with a theme press the :guilabel:`Save` button.